henri/spb/README.md

 <br>

 ### :cookie: What are Cookies?
-Web browser cookies are data which a website may saves within your browser configuratrion.
-These are typically saved by visiting a site.
+Browser cookies are actually data files which a website may save within your browser settings.

 Cookies have various uses (some are listed below) :

-  - Login status (so you don't have to sign in every time)
+  - Login status (so you don't have to sign in every time - bad things can happen if your cookie is stolen)
-  - Preferences (like your language or theme settings)
+  - Preferences (like your language or theme settings - bad things can happen if this is modified without you knowing)
-  - Shopping cart contents (so items persist between visits)
+  - Shopping cart contents (so items persist between visits - bad things can happen if these are modified / or read without you knowing)
-  - Tracking (advertisers can follow your browsing habits across sites)
+  - Tracking (advertisers can follow browsing habits across sites - bad things can happen if this data is leaked)

 Learn more about [cookies at Wikiepedia](https://en.wikipedia.org/wiki/HTTP_cookie)